Spectral analysis of high-dimensional spot volatility matrix with applications

 \section{Setup and assumptions}

-Without the loss of generality, we define all the processes involved on the fixed time interval $[0,1]$, where the time unit may be one day, one month, or one year.
+Without the loss of generality, we define all the processes involved in the time interval $[0,1]$, where the time unit may be one day, one month, or one year.
 On the filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{0\leq t\leq 1}, \mathbf{P})$, we denote the underlying efficient log-price process of the assets as $\{X_t\}_{0\leq t\leq 1}$.
 Moreover, we assume $X \in \mathbb{R}^{p}$, with $p$ being the total number of assets under consideration.
-According to the fundamental theorem of asset pricing (See, e.g. \cite{DS1994}), in a frictionless financial market with no-arbitrage opportunity, the price process of the assets is necessarily to be a semimartingale.
+According to the fundamental theorem of asset pricing (See, e.g. \cite{DS1994}), in a frictionless financial market with no-arbitrage opportunity, the price process of an asset is necessarily to be a semimartingale.
 In accordance with this, we assume that $X$ follows a continuous Brownian semimartingale and can be written as